 The Best Sheets for Your Bed

-So instead today I am sharing a post I have had prepared but had not published.
-It’s all about the very best sheets I have found, which I thought with the holidays and holiday guests coming soon, this would be a great time to talk about such things.
+So instead today I am sharing a post all about the very best sheets I have found, which I thought with the holidays and holiday guests coming soon, this would be a great time to talk about these things.
 After years of attempting to find sheets I loved at discount stores, I finally gave up and decided to indulge in some really great (according to the reviews) sheets.
 When we moved into our new house, I upgraded my bed with a new mattress and paired it with new bedding, and a new mattress pad, new comforter set, even bed pillows–everything (all the sources are at the end of the post).
 It has been divine, I even splurged on 700-thread count sheets that I’d read were amazing.
 Today I thought I’d share what I purchased and my impressions because actually, I liked some of the other sheets that cost less almost as much as the pricey ones.

 Knowing I wanted to treat us to new, decadent sheets I went directly to the mothership of all things bedding–Pottery Barn.
 I had a gift card to use, and I waited until they had a sale and then ordered the 700 count sheet set in white.
 I had them monogrammed, of course 🙂